everythingeverywhere/networking-basics/README.md

 git clone https://github.com/everythingeverywhere/networking-basics.git && cd networking-basics

-# Create the all from blog
+# Create the namespaces, veth's, and bridge from blog
 sh create-net.sh
 ---
 ## Ready for the results